Skip to main content

 Voltec Maintenance is a local business based out of Townsville, specialising in preventative electrical testing and maintenance.
 One of the four main things we do is conduct RCD electrical testing in Townsville.

-What is a Residual Current Device, RCD, & RCD test tags?
+What is a Residual Current Device Testing, RCD, & RCD Test Tags?

 An RCD (Residual Current Device) is a sensitive safety device that switches off electricity automatically if there is a fault.
 They are also commonly referred to as a Safety Switch.
 RCDs are in the switchboard and their function is to protect circuits, by tripping power in the event of earth leakage or equipment failure.
 It continuously monitors the electric current flowing through the circuits it is used to protect.